 “I haven’t played in my home state, so it’s going to be very big,” Lawrence said.
 “Just a lot of friends will be there supporting and things like that, so it will be great.”

 Through 10 games, Lawrence has totaled 63 tackles, 6.5 tackles for loss and four sacks.
-He leads the team in quarterback pressures with 19, while he has also blocked two kicks, recovered two fumbles and played a key role in Clemson’s productive jumbo package on offense.
+He leads the team in quarterback pressures with 19, has blocked two kicks, recovered two fumbles and played a key role in Clemson’s productive jumbo package on offense.

 “Pretty good so far,” Lawrence said when asked how he feels about the way his freshman season has gone.
 “A lot of people can’t say they’re playing as a freshman or having this opportunity, so I’m just thankful for that.
 Just being able to have the role on this team that I have, I feel special.
 It feels good to me to keep fulfilling it each and every week, going out and playing my hardest and giving it all I got.”

 Lawrence credited fellow defensive linemen Christian Wilkins, Carlos Watkins and Scott Pagano for helping him improve and adjust to the college game over the course of the season.

 “I feel like I’ve definitely gotten smarter,” Lawrence said.
 “That’s what I wanted to work on the most coming into college, getting smarter, reading blocks faster and things like that.
 I feel like I’ve improved a lot in that sense of football and the knowledge that I have of being around the guys, Carlos, Christian and Scott, just helping me out reading blocks and things like that.”